azu/memory-note/README.md

 ### `GET /notes/:listId/widget`

-Return simple list page for widgets.
+Return simple html page for using widgets.

-You can show the `key` note on Widgets app like [Web Widget](https://apps.apple.com/jp/app/web-widget-webpage-screenshot/id1561605396).
+You can show your notes on Widgets app like [Web Widget](https://apps.apple.com/jp/app/web-widget-webpage-screenshot/id1561605396).

 ### `POST /notes/:listId/new`